 Community Demonstration Garden

 Dig in and do a world of good in the City’s new Demonstration Garden.
 A shared vision of the community’s residents and educators, the Garden serves as a catalyst for social interaction, encourages self-reliance, produces nutritious food, and creates opportunities for exercise, education, and fun.
 This unique garden invites both children and adults to explore nature in all seasons through interaction with plants and natural materials.

 Sow it forward and help the City’s garden flourish by volunteering.
-The Helpful Hands garden volunteer program is available year-round and meets Fridays, 9 to 11 a.m.
+The Helpful Hands garden volunteer program is available year-round and meets the first and third Friday of the month, 9 to 11 a.m.